kisst-org/kreate-hooy/docs/design.md

+# DEPRECATED: This documentation is not relevant and will be deleted

-# karmah - create files with simple templates and no tools
+## karmah - create files with simple templates and no tools

 This document describes the original design philosophy for karmah.
 This needs to be updated